wgcells-sea/protobuf/index.md

 ---
 layout: default
-title: Start
+title: ProtoBuf
 menu_order: 1
 menu:
+  title: Start
 ---

-C# code generator for serialization into [Googles Protocol Buffers](http://code.google.com/apis/protocolbuffers/docs/overview.html) wire format.
+# ProtoBuf

+ProtoBuf is a [Google Protocol Buffers](http://code.google.com/apis/protocolbuffers/docs/overview.html) implementation by generating custom C# code for your .proto specifications.

 Parses a .proto file and generates C# source files with classes for every message as well as code for